AKPPD2783/AdventureWorks/README.md

 I developed projects while completing the Microsoft Power BI Data Analyst Professional Certificate.
-All AdventureWorks datasets and PBIX files were developed during the seven-module program, so I could gain a better understanding of the many capabilities within Power BI.
+All datasets and pbix files were developed during the seven-module program.
+These datasets contain AdventureWorks sales information, including product information, stocking frequency, order IDs, target sales, and regions.
+The pbix files display the data in various ways for analysis, including time-series, by sales category, and by region.